-The beginning of the holiday season means it’s time for our annual list of our favorite books read during the year.
-Today brings Part 2 of the list.
+The beginning of the holiday season means it’s time for our annual list of our favorite books read (and other cultural creations experienced) during the year.
+Part 2 today.

-The beginning of the holiday season means it’s time for our annual list of our favorite books read during the year.
-Part 1 today, Part 2 tomorrow.
+The beginning of the holiday season means it’s time for our annual list of our favorite books read (and other cultural creations experienced) during the year.
+Part 1 today.